HLammers/cybo-drummer/README.md

 * Shows what is going on in the router
 * Display format: ‘Input Device Input Preset > Output Device Output Preset’ (for example: ‘2Box Kick > Drumbrute Kick 1’)
 > [!NOTE]
-> If an input preset triggers more than one output presets the router will show as many lines as output pressets are triggers.<br clear="right"/>
+> If an input preset triggers more than one output presets the router will show as many lines as output presets are triggers.<br clear="right"/>

 <img src="/screenshots/mon_2.png" align="right">